HolyBlackCat/cpp-tutorials/tooling/articles/installing_toolchain_msys2.md

    **Make sure it says `CLANG64` in purple text.** If it says something else, you used the wrong shortcut (see above).
 Close it and restart using the correct one.
 (There are no lasting effects of typing commands in the wrong window. )

+   If you instead see an error message in red, it's likely your antivirus acting up.
+Add `C:\msys64` to its exceptions and reinstall MSYS2.

-   All commands below should be typed into the MSYS2 terminal.
+   **All commands below should be typed into the MSYS2 terminal.**

 3. **Update MSYS2.**